Scottish Conservative and Unionist Party

 Asked by: Carson, Finlay, Galloway and West Dumfries, Scottish Conservative and Unionist Party, Date Lodged: 28 May 2025

-"To ask the Scottish Government what steps it is taking to ensure that low-carbon farming practices are accessible to small and tenant farmers."
+"To ask the Scottish Government what steps it is taking to incentivise farmers to diversify into (a) renewable energy, (b) agroforestry and (c) nature restoration."

 See all of Finlay Carson's questions submitted in Parliament